pevdokim/Experimental-Economics---Spring-2022/README.md

 ## Tentative course outline and list of topics

-* 1/12: Rationality and higher-order learning
+* 1/12: Rationality and higher-order thinking
 * 1/19: Equilibrium and coordination
 * 1/26: Dynamic games
 * 2/2: Prosocial behavior